kmbtjs/MyBlogProject/README.md

  -Password reset.

- -Post views
+ -Post views.

- -Deployment to a server and SSL/TSL Certificate to enable Https
+ -Deployment to a server and SSL/TSL Certificate to enable Https.

+ -Comment system.

+ -Sitemap.